 The Alameda County Sheriff’s Office recently presented the results of the American Correctional Association’s (ACA) latest audit of Santa Rita Jail to a Board of Supervisors committee.
 Its glowing conclusions are absurd and indefensible.
 The ACA supposed purpose is to ensure that corrections facilities adhere to health and safety standards, however it endangers the lives of incarcerated people by offering a stamp of approval to prisons and jails regardless of the conditions within.

-In an Op-ed for The Hill, the President of COCHS, Homer Venters, writes: When COVID-19 arrives in a community, it will show up in jails and prisons.
+In an Op-ed for The Hill, Homer Venters writes: When COVID-19 arrives in a community, it will show up in jails and prisons.
 People in the U.S. are incarcerated at a rate of about one million [per month], and the number of correctional staff and families who visit these places is even greater.
 Our efforts should focus on the reality that COVID won’t be kept out [of correctional facilities].

 TASC is offering a series of briefs to help communities develop treatment capacity, address gaps in services, and deliver coordinated care.
 These briefs offer information and guidance to support communities in their planning efforts and strategies for action.
 They are intended to aid local planning groups, community leaders, and their partners in collaborative efforts to expand community-based substance use disorder treatment.